You can check out more of my artwork on my gallery page.

 Thank you to all my beta readers who challenged me to make my story better.

-Hopefully, it won’t be long before I find a publisher.
+Hopefully, it won’t be long before I find an agent / publisher.
 I’ll keep you posted.

 This building in its abandon condition, seen above and to the left, below, was my original muse for my fictional novel.